 On October 29, 2014, Scorpio Mining announced that the DGRM passed a resolution (the "Resolution"), which confirmed the position of the respective reference points that were used to register the concessions.
 In accordance with the Resolution, the Company and the owner of the adjacent Silvia Maria concession were required to provide the DGRM with legal surveying data within 30 days from the Resolution date, after which time the final boundaries are expected to be confirmed by the DGRM.
-The Company has complied but the confirmation from the DGRM is still pending.
+The Company has complied but the confirmation from the DGRM is still pending and a further inspection by the DGRM may be necessary.